sk2111/tech-docs/tech-docs/docs/tech/devops/Section 1/slide5.md

    This is just an example.
 The frontend, backend & database are not wired up
    :::

+3. Services restart possible values are:

+   1. `no`: Do not automatically restart the container. (default)
+   2. `always`: Always restart the container if it stops.
+   3. `on-failure`: Restart the container only if it exits with a non-zero status.
+   4. `unless-stopped`: Always restart the container unless it is explicitly stopped.

-3. Start the services using Docker Compose:
+4. Start the services using Docker Compose:

    ```sh
    docker compose up
    ```

-4. Open your web browser and navigate to `http://localhost:6001` to see the frontend
+5. Open your web browser and navigate to `http://localhost:6001` to see the frontend

-5. Stop the services:
+6. Stop the services:

    ```sh
    docker compose down